Paul Garrin: Paul Garrin and Nam June Paik

 Starting as his assistant in 1981, Garrin eventually emerged as one of Nam June Paik's most important and longtime collaborators, working closely with him from 1982 to 1996.
+Garrin started working for Paik on March 30, 1981, the day that Ronald Reagan was shot, and spent the day recording TV news broadcasts of the event.
 Evident in Paik's later pieces, Garrin produced hundreds of works with his richly layered and textured tour-de-force imaging techniques, where images multiply and divide within the frame; temporal and spatial shifts proliferate, visuals and sound are juxtaposed in ironic contexts.

 These were exhibited and remain in the collections of major museums worldwide including the Museum of Modern Art (MoMa), Solomon R. Guggenheim Museum, Los Angeles County Museum of Art, Smithsonian American Art Museum, Centre Georges Pompidou, Museum Ludwig, and elsewhere.

 One such collaboration was Garrin and Paik's Two Channel Music Tape Spring/Fall (1986) comprising two different but complementary videos playing simultaneously on monitors.
 The visual interplay creates a rapid visual assault.
 Scenes are multi-layered, fleeting and hard to register.
 Aesthetically pleasing and amusing footage of the news, pop-culture, and art world are altered and synthesized with the pair's signature image-processing techniques.
 This piece was acquired by the Long Beach Museum of Art (LBMA) by museum curator Michael Nash in 1989.